charles8ff/endless-cycle-is-no-more/README.md

 | ------------- | ------------- | ------------- |
 | <a href="https://imgur.com/qzpUl6i"><img src="https://i.imgur.com/qzpUl6i.jpg" title="source: imgur.com" /></a> | <a href="https://imgur.com/xGTRaww"><img src="https://i.imgur.com/xGTRaww.jpg?1" title="source: imgur.com" /></a> | <a href="https://imgur.com/2LwE58Q"><img src="https://i.imgur.com/2LwE58Q.jpg?1" title="source: imgur.com" /></a> |

-:exclamation_mark: Now you need to scroll all the way down, you can press 'End' key (the script will do that) to record the lower building's positions
+:exclamation: Now you need to scroll all the way down, you can press 'End' key (the script will do that) to record the lower building's positions

 ## Advanced tips